kopperoni/Thesis/README.md

 # Thesis
-All relevant documents for the thesis including the thesis itself, implemented code in Python, input datasets, and output files
+Dear reader,

+Here you will find all relevant documents for my thesis.
+The thesis itself is uploaded as a PDF file, and all supporting documents (e.g., input datasets, notebook files for the implemented model, and sensitivity analysis) are uploaded separately.

+If you have any questions, please feel free to contact me through yadkhan@tudelft.nl.

+Best regards,
+Yad Khan